The Ultimate Guide to Freezing Fresh Produce

 - Wash all fruit, let dry, and prep as you normally would: hull strawberries, remove seeds and rinds, and slice peaches, bananas, and plums.

 - Fruit is too delicate to blanch.
 If it’s destined for pie filling, simply spread out on a parchment paper lined baking sheet and freeze in a single layer.
 Once frozen, transfer to an airtight freezer bag.

 - Or to preserve the fruit’s shape and texture, try freezing it packed in sugar, which reduces the formation of ice crystals.
 Shoot for a ratio of about 2 cups of fruit to 1 cup of sugar.

 Tips on Freezing

-- Remove all air to prevent freezer burn—dry, grey discoloration.
+- Remove all air to prevent freezer burn—dry, gray discoloration.
 Double bag, and squeeze (then re-squeeze) all of that air out!

 - Remember, overcrowding your freezer will cause the temperature to rise.
 Don’t freeze more than 8 cups of fruit in one go.

 - Eat your frozen produce within three months.